 these new mobile systems will no longer generate TDM traffic (e.g. building up PDH and SDH hierarchies) as mostly used in current mobile systems (GSM and 3G) but directly Packet data traffic (e.g. IP/Ethernet).
 The new services offered, over IP based platforms, to the end-user are going to evolve with different degrees of quality (pay for quality) from the simplest “best effort” to different increasing degrees of guaranteed traffic availabilities.

-also the fixed transport infrastructure is migrating to Ethernet traffic transport, which actual payload capacity can be continuously varied without hierarchical steps.
+also the fixed transport infrastructure is migrating to Ethernet traffic transport.
+In Ethernet, while the electrical interfaces formally presents a 10n hierarchy, the actual payload capacity varies continuously according the load .

 the introduction of Adaptive Modulation P-P systems perfectly fits the new IP quality requirements of the mobile access.
+In IP traffic different degree of quality are defined, according the importance and/or the different fees policies applied to different payload.

 the possible introduction of ATPC can be a method for enhancing the spectrum usage, which implementation is under study by a number of administration.